gittieatlas/PEP/tutorial/text.md

 The technologies can be intimidating.
 Do you have to convince your team to do a complete overhaul?
 The short answer is definitely no.

-It can be complex to introduce new technologies, especially at larger companies with complex organisational structures and sites with legacy code and architecture.
+It can be complex to introduce new technologies, especially at larger companies with complex organizational structures and sites with legacy code and architecture.

 Think about this as an ongoing journey to invest and build on the Web.